openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

 --------------------------------

-For a one-step build, there is a `convenient script`_ within the openstack-ansible repository that will run a AIO build with defaults:
+For a one-step build, there is a `convenient script`_ within the Openstack-Ansible repository that will run a AIO build with defaults:

 .. _convenient script: https://raw.githubusercontent.com/openstack/openstack-ansible/kilo/scripts/run-aio-build.sh